bentemple/nvidia_shield_tv_controller/README.md

-# Nvidia Shield TV Controller
+# Nvidia Shield TV Input Controller
 This project is what I used to consolidate all of my TV remotes down to just the Nvidia Shield TV Remote.
 I have an `Nvidia Shield TV Pro (2019)` connected to my LG TV via HDMI 1, a `Playstation 4` on HDMI 2, and a `Nintendo Switch` on HDMI 3.
 With this application (3 applications) installed on my tv, I can select each application `Nvidia Shield TV Pro`, `Playstation 4`, or `Nintendo Switch` and it will automatically switch to the associated input for the given device.
 I then can press on the Netflix button to return to the shield at any time.
 The Netflix button works like normal, while the Nvidia Shield is the selected input.

 ## Use: